yubolin/nginx/README.md

 $ kubectl create configmap nginxconfigmap --from-file=default.conf
 configmap "nginxconfigmap" created
 ```
-Create a service and a replication controller using the configuration in nginx-app.yaml.
+Create a service and a deployment using the configuration in nginx-app.yaml.

 $ kubectl create -f nginx-app.yaml
 You have exposed your service on an external port on all nodes in your